numiin/argwork/README.md

 ```

 `name` is a environment variable name that will be created and assigned a value corresponding to either positional of optional argument.

+Each `<type name>` must have an _executable_ script present in `.types` directory inside stack root.
+Any argument put after type name will be passed on to the actual executable performing the type checking.

+#### Type checker
+The following arguments will be passed into the type checker executable:
+1. Value to check a type against
+2. ...optional one or more arguments for type checker (e.g. `integer <from> <to>` might do a range check)

 `<index>` can be one of the following:
 * `1` `2` ... for **positional** parameter